makersacademy/takeaway-challenge/README.md

 We will have a list of the available dishes for the customer to select from.

 #### Order
-Give the tools to the customer to add, remove, check and place the order
+Give the tools to the customer to add, remove, check and place the order.
+It will have one dish item per quantity, given by menu.